docker/docs/opensource/project/test-and-docs.md

 **Prerequisites:**

 -  You need a recent version of Ruby installed.
-If you are on OS X, install Ruby and Bundle using homebrew.
+If you are on macOS, install Ruby and Bundle using homebrew.
     ```bash
     brew install ruby